Masterpiece Arms 9mm Defender (MPA 30) Pistol

 Owing to its ancestry, the MPA-30 is, mechanically, a very simple design.
 Removal of the front push pins (inner and outer) allows the upper receiver to slide off.
 The bolt and buffer come out as one piece.
 The barrel is fixed into the upper receiver.
 The gun is easy to field strip and only has a few parts.

-Perhaps the most important question one could ask a firearms reviewer is, “would you recommend this gun?”
+Perhaps the most important question one could ask a firearms reviewer is, “would you recommend the Masterpiece Arms 9mm?”
 In the case of the Masterpiece Arms MPA-30, my answer is yes, but with some caveats.
 If you want an M11-style pistol, the MPA line is the pinnacle of the design’s development.
 Not since Gordon Ingram first dreamed up the MAC-10 in 1964 has such a high-quality example of the gun been produced.

 This is not to say that it couldn’t be used to defend your home.
 Or that it couldn’t find some utility as, perhaps, a truck gun.
 I just don’t know that it would necessarily be better at these roles than other firearms.
 Also, if I had it to do again, I would perhaps consider the MPA-30-DMG model, the one which utilizes Glock magazines.
 Glock magazines are ubiquitous these days and are readily available at gun stores and online.